 Your Body Can Help You Overcome Your Fears

-Instead of turning to medication for that recurring headache or back pain, ask yourself if it may be coming from unresolved worries or other issues.
+Instead of turning to medication for that recurring headache or back ache, ask yourself if it may be coming from unresolved worries or other issues.

-It may seem simply to overcome your fears.
+It may seem like an easy thing to overcome your fears.
 However, it isn’t so easy when you actually try to do it.

-Our fears make us take giant steps backward to avoid facing painful emotions that could overwhelm us.
+Your fears make you take giant steps backward to avoid facing painful emotions that could overwhelm you.

-Sometimes we pity ourselves because we’re unable to overcome our fears by ourselves.
-We ask for help and blame others or say we have bad luck.
+Sometimes you pity yourself because you’re unable to overcome your fears by yourself.
+You ask for help and blame others or say you have bad luck.

-We don’t realize that the answer and the explanation for why we’re suffering lies in ourselves.
+You don’t realize that the answer and the explanation for why you’re suffering lies within yourself.

-Sometimes you get sudden anxiety or a terrible headache that seems like it will never go away.
+Sometimes you get sudden anxiety or a terrible headache that seems like it’ll never go away.

-You hate feeling like this, feeling sick, so much so that you focus on your pain without analyzing what has happened to possibly have triggered what you are now suffering.
+You hate feeling like this – feeling sick – so much so that you focus on your pain without analyzing what has happened to have triggered it all.